Jerzy Sarnecki: Academic career

+Public profile

 Sarnecki is frequently invited to comment on current affairs by public service broadcaster Swedish Radio and has participated in the programs Radio P4, Godmorgon, världen!, Dagens Eko, and Tankesmedjan.

 In February 2018, he stated in an interview with magazine Forskning & Framsteg that the increasing levels of gun crime in Sweden had taken him, Swedish criminologists in general and police in Sweden "by surprise".

 In August 2018, in an interview with public broadcaster SVT, Sarnecki said that the Uppdrag granskning (an investigative journalism TV show) episode where reporters analysed the nationality of convicted rapists should never have been broadcast and criticized the reporters for making a connection between rape crime and ethnicity.
 He further argued that it is impossible to explain rape with cultural factors.

-In a 2018 interview, Sarnecki stated that both he and his fellow researchers in Sweden were to blame for there having been no research on why immigrants are overrepresented as convicted rapists in Sweden.
+In a 2018 interview, Sarnecki stated that both he and his fellow researchers in Sweden held some responsibility for the lack of research into immigrant overrepresentation as convicted rapists in Sweden, saying that they ought to have researched it more.
 He stated that he was planning research to investigate the reasons why immigrants are overrepresented in crime, with a focus on sexual and violent crime.
-He also stated, in view of earlier research that he thought that the major reason would be socioeconomic factors.
+He also stated, in view of earlier research, that he thought that the major reason would be socioeconomic factors.